OpenLI-NZ/openli/doc/MediatorDoc.md

 ### Operator ID
 This option should contain a string that uniquely identifies your network.
-This is a mandatory field for ETSI compliance and will be used to set the operatorIdentifier field in the ETSI header.
-The operator ID should be no more than 16 characters in length.
-The operator ID specified here is used to populate ETSI keep-alive messages that maintain the connection between your mediator and the law enforcement agencies.
+The value you provide here will be used to populate the "operator identifier" field in any ETSI messages generated directly by the mediator, such as keep-alives and HI1 Operations messages.
+The operator ID must be no more than 16 characters in length.

 Ideally, the operator ID configured for your mediator(s) should match the operator ID that you are using for your collectors.